RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 ### 5. K-Nearest Neighbors model:
 Here, we will focus on a K-Nearest Neighbors (KNN) approach for financial fraud detection.
 Unlike Deep Learning models, KNN is an instance-based algorithm that classifies new observations based on their similarity to the nearest neighbors.
 We will implement this model after applying feature selection and data balancing techniques.
+Furthermore, the optimal value of **K** for the KNN model is determined through a parameter search using GridSearchCV, optimizing recall to maximize fraud detection.

 <img src="Plots/CurvaROC_KNN.jpg" width="500">
 <img src="Plots/matrizconfusion_KNN.jpg" width="500">